Walsh wanted to run Indian hockey via remote control: Narinder Batra

-Hockey India president slams former coach's demand for 120 days paid leave in Australia
+Hockey India president Narinder Batra slams India's former coach Terry Walsh's demand for 120 days paid leave in Australia

 Indian hockey is in a precarious position at the moment with its chief coach Terry Walsh having quit in a huff and the prestigious FIH Champions Trophy close at hand (December 6-14 in Bhubaneswar).